 Many members were also selling custom photos and videos, other items of worn clothing, and other more personal items (almost every type of bodily fluid seemed to be in demand).

-She now makes £100 a month selling 1 or 2 pairs of used pants a week.
-She adds that she could make more money by offering webcam shows, but doesn't feel comfortable showing her face, so is sticking to the knicker-selling for the time being.
+She now makes £100 a month selling one or two pairs of used pants a week.
+She adds that she could make more money by offering webcam shows, but doesn't feel comfortable showing her face, so is sticking to selling knickers for the time being.

 Jenny says she's also had to refuse various weird requests, including a 'humiliation' video based on the client's own religion and selling her faeces in person.

-According to the results of our Student Money Survey, 1 in 10 students take risks to make money - by gambling or using their bodies.
-The average student needs to find an extra £250 each month as the maintenance loan often falls short.
+According to the results of our Student Money Survey, students are increasingly taking risks to make money – particularly by gambling or using their bodies.
+The average student needs to find an extra £250+ each month as the Maintenance Loan often falls short of covering living costs.

-With maintenance grants being scrapped this year whilst rent and living costs continue to rise, students are forced to look for alternative ways to make money.
+So, with Maintenance Loans struggling to keep up with the rise in rent and living costs, students are forced to look for alternative ways to make money.

-Although Jenny admits that selling dirty pants isn't her ideal job, the extra income means she no longer has to worry about her finances.
+Although Jenny admits that selling worn pants isn't her ideal job, the extra income means she no longer has to worry about her finances.

 *Jenny's name has been changed.